tsaekao/npm-demo/README.md

 The first verification succeeds because the value is a non-empty string.
 The second one fails because the typeset uses the default [qualifier](https://gitlab.com/stefcameron/rtvjs/blob/master/API.md#rtvref.qualifiers.qualifiers), which is `REQUIRED`.
 A _required_ string cannot be empty (nor can it be `null` or `undefined`).

-In some implementations, an empty string is considered a bad value because it's a _falsy_ value in JavaScript, just like `null`, `undefined`, `false`, and `0`.
+In some implementations, an empty string is considered a bad value because it's a _falsy_ value in JavaScript, just like `null`, `undefined`, `false`, `0`, and `NaN`.

-There are two other qualifiers, `EXPECTED` and `OPTIONAL`.
+There are 3 other qualifiers, `EXPECTED`, `OPTIONAL`, and `TRUTHY`.
 A typeset may only have one qualifier, and it must be specified before any types.

 The only way to specify an alternate qualifier is to use an Array to describe the typeset: `[<qualifier>, types...]`